Basic Concept and Policy

 - We maintain global perspective and aim to be in harmony with international society.

-We established the Compliance Regulations in 2001 after approval of the board of directors.
+Subaru established the Compliance Regulations in 2001 after approval of the board of directors.
 These regulations contain basic compliance policies, which provide for the system, organization, and operational methods related to corporate compliance.
+In FYE2018, Subaru checked and reviewed how these regulations have been operated since its establishment, identified a gap between the regulations and the actuality, and finally revised the regulations based on our findings after deliberating at Compliance Committee and gaining approval of board of directors.

-A company-wide committee established to promote corporate compliance, the Compliance Committee conducts deliberations and discussions, renders determinations, and encourages the exchange of information on key compliance issues.
+The Compliance Committee, a company-wide committee, has been established to promote corporate compliance, and it conducts deliberations and discussions, renders determinations, and encourages the exchange of information on key compliance issues.
 Every year, each department plans its own compliance program, continuously and autonomously implementing compliance initiatives.
+With the occurrence of cases of improper conduct involving final vehicle inspections at Subaru, Chairman Yasuyuki Yoshinaga (*who was the President until June 22, 2018) is serving as the chair of the Compliance Committee in FYE2019, drastically reviewing compliance initiatives and ensuring their implementation.

-In addition to discussing with their supervisors any compliance issues they encounter, the Subaru Group employees and temporary employees have the option of using the Compliance Hotline and reporting issues directly to the Hotline Desk located within Subaru.
+In addition to discussing with their supervisors any compliance issues they encounter, the Subaru Group employees and temporary employees have the option of using the Compliance Hotline and reporting issues directly to the Hotline Desk.

-The number of consultations to Compliance Hotline in FY2017 was 60 and its breakdown is as follows.
-In order to respond to these issues, we look into the facts carefully with Legal Department General Manager being mainly in charge to resolve problems as quickly as possible.
+The number of consultations to Compliance Hotline in FYE2018 was 163 and its breakdown is as follows.
+In order to respond to these issues, Subaru looks into the facts carefully with Legal Department General Manager (since FYE2019, Compliance Office Manager due to change in responsibilities) being mainly in charge of resolving problems as quickly as possible.
 Also, they are reported to the management or Compliance Committee as necessary to prevent recurrence.

-Furthermore, to publicize the hotline system, we have distributed cards which display the workings of the system and the contact details for the hotlines to the Subaru Group employees while at the same time putting up posters in workplaces.
-In addition to including explanations of the services provided by the external specialist company on the posters, we have posted the information on the in-house intranet screen.
+Furthermore, to disseminate the existence of the hotline system, Subaru has distributed cards which display the workings of the system and the contact details for the hotlines to the Subaru Group employees while at the same time putting up posters in workplaces.
+In addition to including explanations of the services provided by the external specialist company on the posters, Subaru has posted the information on the in-house intranet screen.

 Compliance Hotline (Flow from consultation to solution)